Skip to main content

 The Body’s Internal Broadcast System

 Think of your endocrine system as a global communications network.
 Hormones are the messages, traveling through the bloodstream to deliver specific instructions to target cells and organs.
 Exercise acts as a powerful catalyst, sending out a rich, multi-layered broadcast that influences the entire system.
-Two of the most significant messages sent during this broadcast are the release of and the secretion of myokines.
+Two of the most significant messages sent during this broadcast are the release of growth hormone and the secretion of myokines.

 The Growth Hormone Signal